Awaroa Legacy

 About Awaroa Legacy

-Awaroa Legacy is the story of Lynette Wilson's family from the time her great-great-great grandfather arrived in New Zealand with the first official British settlement fleet to Nelson in 1841.
-It was written by written by Carol Dawber, historian & novelist, and Lynette Wilson, direct descendant of the first European farmers at Awaroa.
+Awaroa Legacy tells the story of Lynette Wilson — co-founder of Wilsons Abel Tasman — and her family, beginning with her great-great-great grandfather, who arrived in New Zealand with the first official British settlement fleet to Nelson in 1841.

-Lynette's great-grandparents, William and Adele Hadfield, were the first European farmers in the Awaroa inlet (now within the boundaries of Abel Tasman National Park).
-Today, the Wilson family owns and operates Wilsons Abel Tasman.
+Lynette’s great-grandparents, William and Adele Hadfield, were the first European farmers in the Awaroa Inlet.

 Email and mail orders also accepted

 To order from Wilsons Abel Tasman please supply a postal address for delivery.
-Pay by Credit Card on our secure server.
+Payment can be made securely by credit card.

 $14 within New Zealand